Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - You feel dizzy, lightheaded, or faint.

-- Your child has chest pain with exercise.
+- You have chest pain with exercise.

 - Your fingertips or lips are pale or blue.